 Search with Google to find the relevant train company website, or head to The Man in Seat Sixty-One for where to go to buy tickets between different destinations.

-Once you are on the website, the steps to purchase a ticket are:
+Once you are on the relevant train company website, the steps to purchase your European train tickets are:

 - Search for trains by entering your from and to destinations, date, time of day, how many passengers